1. RACGP member code of conduct

-Committee means any RACGP committee, and includes Council, Faculty Boards, Sub-Faculty Boards and Faculty Committees, Expert Committees, other Advisory Boards and Panels, as relevant and as updated from time to time.
+Committee means any RACGP committee, and includes the RACGP Board, Faculty Boards, Sub-Faculty Boards and Faculty Committees, Expert Committees, other Advisory Boards and Panels, as relevant and as updated from time to time.

 member has the meaning given to that term in clause 110(a)(xvi) of the Constitution, and includes Fellows, Members, Associates, Registrar Associates, Affiliates, Honorary Fellows and Honorary Members.

 Other terms used in this Policy have the meaning given to them in Part 11.9 of the Constitution.
 In the event of any inconsistency between this Policy and the Constitution, the Constitution prevails.